 Emails have disappeared from the mailbox

-If emails disappeared from your Inbox, they were probably moved to another folder, like Deleted or Spam.
+If emails disappeared from your Inbox, they were probably moved to another folder, like Trash or Spam.
 If you remember the name or the address of the sender, a part of the message wording or the subject, try to look for the email in all the folders in your mailbox.

-Restoring emails from the Deleted folder
+Restoring emails from the Trash folder

 If the emails were deleted less than a month ago, you can restore them.
-To do this, go to the Deleted folder, select the required emails, click on Move to folder and select the required folder from the list.
+To do this, go to the Trash folder, select the required emails, click on Move to folder and select the required folder from the list.

 - The other mail service is set up for the collection of emails from your Yandex mailbox